 Prisoner Split Lunge (Front View)

-Give that exercise a go between your exercises or sets in order to loosen up your ankles, to activate and strengthen your knees, to loosen up and strengthen your hips, and also to stretch out and activate your shoulder area.
-This exercise is a great way to reverse classic imbalances that many people have from sitting too much.
-Prolonged sitting leads to hip flexor tightness, chest tightness, glute weakness and poor scapular stability.
-The prisoner split lunge helps correct all of those imbalances, allowing you to move and feel better during your workout and after.
+Between whole body filler exercises or sets, do that exercise to relax your ankles, activate and strengthen your knees, loosen up and strengthen your hips, and stretch out and activate your shoulder area.
+This exercise is an excellent approach to correct common imbalances caused by excessive sitting.
+Sitting for lengthy periods can cause hip flexor strain, chest tightness, glute weakness, and scapular instability.
+Moreover, the prisoner split lunge corrects all these imbalances, letting you move and feel better during and after your whole body filler exercise.

 Rick Kaselj, MS

-Now, if you are looking for a resource that you can lean towards when it comes to Filler Exercises, then click here to check out the 50 Filler Exercises program.
+Now, if you are looking for a resource to lean towards when it comes to Filler Exercises, click here to check out the 50 Filler Exercises program.